Avantage Equine Massage Therapy

 Red Light Therapy

 Low Level Laser Therapy (LLLT or Photonic Therapy) is a non-invasive form of light therapy.
 Photonic therapy uses light to reduce pain, swelling and to help with tissue repair and regeneration.
+We use Theralux® Touch 904nm 3R professional performance laser to speed up healing, relieve pain, and to enhance the efficiency of muscle care.

 Learn More